AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 }
 ```

-## Step 3: ServiceManager
+## Step 3: Add ServiceManager
 The following code create a ServiceManager class that is used to retrieve an instance of a given object.
+It's recomended to create that class in the shared project used by all avalonia target platform.

 ```csharp
 public static class ServiceManager {
     public static IServiceProvider Locator { get; private set; }